Cancer Services and Treatment Options

 Image Guided Radiation Therapy (IGRT): helps target radiation to tumors (which can move between treatments due to breathing, etc.).
 IGRT involves conformal radiation treatment guided by imaging, such as CT, ultrasound or X-rays, taken in the treatment room just before the patient is given their daily radiation treatment.

-Prone breast treatments: patient lays face down rather than face up during treatment, which can minimize heart and lung toxicities.
+Prone breast treatments: patient lies face down rather than face up during treatment, which can minimize heart and lung toxicities.

 Chemotherapy treatment options

-The medical oncology practice provides the latest advanced chemotherapy regiments and access to full range of clinical trials thru the collaboration with Toledo Clinic.
-We offer a full spectrum of cancer treatment courses.
-We are able to gain all the benefits created thru a large network and deliver them here locally.
-The center is COPI certified and the nurses are oncology certified.
-We have recently added a certified Oncology pharmacist to the practice to help ensure quality of care for our patients.
+The medical oncology practice provides the latest advanced chemotherapy regimens and access to full range of clinical trials thru the collaboration with Toledo Clinic.
+We offer a full range of cancer treatment options.
+We are able to gain all the benefits created through a large network and deliver them here locally.

 Additional Infusion Services

 The center is able to deliver additional services that assist in maintaining patient health.
 They include infusing iron, electrolytes, intravenous immunoglobulin and hydration.